Teen's miraculous survival in Florida collapse finds purpose

 The cause of the collapse remains under investigation by the National Institute of Standards and Technology in a process that could take years.
 But the building had a long history of maintenance problems and questions have been raised about the quality of its original construction.

-A Florida judge gave initial approval last month to a settlement of more than $1 billion to families who lost loved ones in the collapse, for which Handler praised attorneys because he said it helps relatives avoid years of court battles.
-A hearing Thursday, the day before the anniversary of the collapse, may finalize the settlement.
+A Florida judge approved a deal Thursday to set up a settlement fund of more than $1 billion to compensate victims in the collapse, for which Handler praised attorneys because he said it helps relatives avoid years of court battles.

 Finding a new normal for Jonah and his father has come with its challenges, but Handler said the boy was on board with starting the charity in honor of his mother.